davemaloney/FR-Content-Analytics/readme.md

 ### Check platform

-Ensure Python and Pip ar installed and available
+Ensure Python and Pip are installed and available

 ```shell
 $ which python